 Knowledge management systems will become a critical part of chatbots for AI where the common questions and answers would be accumulated throughout the life of a solution, aiding in the learning process of the chatbot.
 You can read more about how conversational AI will impact healthcare in this article.

 Robots for Explaining Lab Results

 In 2017, Scanadu developed doc.ai.
 The application takes away one task from doctors and assigns it to the AI – the job of interpreting lab results.
 The company’s first software solution makes sense out of blood tests.
 The application was planned to interpret genetic tests, and then other tests would be added to the list.

 The platform works with natural language processing to converse with the patients via a mobile app and explains their lab results to them in a way they can understand.
 The technology is powered by AI and relieves doctors from their not-so-favorite part of the healthcare process, allowing them to focus on the more critical aspects.
 Walter DeBrouwer, the founder of Scanadu, believes that these applications of Artificial Intelligence in Healthcare are only expanding the decision tools in the domain, enabling physicians to avail necessary help in order to make critical decisions.

 Microsurgical procedures in the healthcare space require precision and accuracy.
-Robots powered with AI are assisting physicians to help reduce variations that could affect patient health and recovery in the longer term.
+Robots powered with AI solutions help physicians reduce variations that could affect patient health and recovery in the longer term.
 Robot-aided procedures can compensate for the differences in the skills of physicians in cases of new or difficult surgeries, which often lead to implications for the health of the patient, or costs of the procedure.

 Robots are known to have skills humans don’t.
 With robot-assisted surgeries, doctors can eliminate any risks of imprecision or anomalies in the procedure.
 As machine learning and data analytics reach new heights for healthcare, robots will be able to uncover critical insights and best practices for any surgery.